Crearthor/Window-detectors-with-cascade-Classifier/README.md

 -LBP Cascade Classifier in C++
 -Harr Cascade Classifier in Android
--Application for darknet that helps in training and testing models with darknet -Cropping application which crop objects selected in app LabelIMG
+-Application for darknet that helps in training and testing models with darknet -Cropping application which crop objects labeled in BBox Label Tool

 Folder "Executable" contain executable files of the above applications Folder "Photo Base" contain all files which I used to create Detectors.